Pharmacy School Requirements: A Complete Guide

 FAQs: Pharmacy School Requirements

-Still curious about the pharmacy school requirements?
+Still curious about the requirements to get into pharmacy school?
 We’ve answered the most frequently asked questions below.

 1. Is Pharmacy School Hard to Get Into?

-Because pharmacists are generally well paid and carry a lot of responsibility, pharmacy school can be difficult to gain acceptance to (although some schools are easier to get into than others).
+Because pharmacists are generally well paid and have a lot of responsibility, it can be difficult to gain acceptance to pharmacy school (although some schools are easier to get into than others).

 However, even if it’s difficult, thousands of applicants get admitted yearly.

-By meeting all of the pharmacy school requirements outlined above, you’ll be well on your way to receiving an acceptance!
+By meeting all of the requirements outlined above, you’ll be well on your way to receiving an acceptance!

 2. What Are the Requirements for Pharmacy School?

-To get into pharmacy school, you’ll need to have an undergraduate degree, meet required prerequisite courses, and secure a high GPA and PCAT score.
-You’ll also need o acquire three to four letters of recommendation, participate in meaningful volunteer or work experiences, and write supplementary essays..
+To get into pharmacy school, you’ll need an undergraduate degree, meet the required prerequisite courses, and secure a high GPA and PCAT score.
+You’ll also need to acquire three to four letters of recommendation, participate in meaningful volunteer or work experiences, and write supplementary essays.

 3. What Is a Good GPA for Pharmacy School?